jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

 This chapter covered the **priorities** and **prioritization** tables, which are used to track the capture probabilities of multiple target monitoring species at active smartphone monitoring locations.
+`prioritySet()` is a convenience function that can be used to set equal monitoring priority weights for species at monitoring locations.
-`priorityInit()` establishes monitoring priorities at the beginning of a temporally-adaptive monitoring period. `simGlm()` may be used to generate the activity models required by `scheduleOptim()`, which sets a schedule optimized according to temporal forecast data, monitoring priorities, and activity models.
+`priorityInit()` establishes monitoring priorities at the beginning of a temporally adaptive monitoring period based on information contained in the **priorities** table. `simGlm()` may be used to generate the activity models required by `scheduleOptim()`, which sets a schedule optimized according to temporal forecast data, monitoring priorities, and activity models.
 In addition to being implemented in a live monitoring context, `scheduleOptim()` may be used with historical data to run simulations.
 More information about the optimization scheme employed in **AMMonitor** can be found in \[2\].

 Chapter References